JosePena93/configure-ad/README.md

 <h2>Active Directory Infrastructure is Now Prepared! </h2>

 <b>We've successfully created two VMs (Virtual Machines), one running Windows Server, to act as a Domain Controller.
-The other VM as a client, running Windows 10.
-Don't forget: In later projects I will deploy AD, run a script that will create users in the domain, which I can log into from the client VM, then manage the accounts and update the group policies, all to simulate a real life environment!  </b>
+The other VM as a client, running Windows 10.  </b>
 <br />
 <br />
 </p>